ansible-middleware/ansible-middleware-workshop/instructions/2-adding-collections.md

 # 2 - Adding the ansible collections.

-This workshop uses the following collections:
+This workshop uses the following collections: esql datasource, and configure mod_cluster.

-* [middleware_automation.jcliff](https://ansible-middleware.github.io/ansible_collections_jcliff/latest/): This collection is used to perform configuration of the JBoss EAP instance.
-In this workshop we will use jcliff to install postgresql drivers, postgresql datasource, and configure mod_cluster.
 For the purpose of this workshop we will use the following version: 0.0.21.
-* [middleware_automation.wildfly](https://ansible-middleware.github.io/wildfly/latest/): This collection is used to perform the installation and configuration of the JBoss EAP instance.
-For the purpose of this workshop we will use the following version: 0.0.4.
+* [redhat.eap](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/eap/): This collection is used to perform the installation and configuration of the JBoss EAP instance.
+For the purpose of this workshop we will use the following version: 1.4.3.

-* [middleware_automation.redhat_csp_download](https://ansible-middleware.github.io/redhat-csp-download/latest/): This collection is used to perform the installation and configuration of Jboss core services, which we will use for load balancing.
-For the purpose of this workshop we will use the following version: 1.2.1.
+* [redhat.jbcs](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/jbcs/): This collection is used to perform the installation and configuration of Jboss core services, which we will use for load balancing.
+For the purpose of this workshop we will use the following version: 1.0.1.

 * [community.postgresql](https://docs.ansible.com/ansible/latest/collections/community/postgresql/index.html): This collection is used to perform the installation and configuration of postgresql.